a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

             "only letters, numbers, hyphen and/or underscore characters."
         ){{< /highlight >}}

 The simplist way to implement our custom type is with a regular expression.
-The regex <code>^[\w-]+$</code> will match any string that consists of <span class="emphasis">ONLY</span> alphanumeric characters (which includes the underscore character) and/or the hyphen character.
-If a value is passed to this function that does not match this regex, a <code>ValueError</code> is raised.
+The regex `^[\w-]+$` will match any string that consists of <span class="emphasis">ONLY</span> alphanumeric characters (which includes the underscore character) and/or the hyphen character.
+If a value is passed to this function that does not match this regex, a `ValueError` is raised.

-We can see how this function works by testing it in the <code>flask shell</code>:
+We can see how this function works by testing it in the `flask shell`:

 <pre><code><span class="cmd-venv">(venv) flask-api-tutorial $</span> <span class="cmd-input">flask shell</span>
 <span class="cmd-repl-results">Python 3.7.4 (default, Jul 20 2019, 23:16:09)